hashgraph/hedera-sourcify/README.md

 - [ ] **Verify a contract using Hashscan.** Deploy a contract with your favorite tool.
 Verify it using the `VERIFY CONTRACT` button in the _Contract_ view in Hashscan.
 Make sure the verified contract is visible from the `repository`.
 See [How to Verify a Smart Contract on HashScan](https://docs.hedera.com/hedera/tutorials/smart-contracts/how-to-verify-a-smart-contract-on-hashscan) for more details.
 - [ ] **Verify a contract using the Verifier UI**.
 Deploy a contract with your favorite tool.
 Verify it using the Verifier UI.
 Make sure the verified contract is visible from the `repository`.
 Make sure the verified contract is visible as such in the _Contract_ view in Hashscan.
 - [ ] **Ensure your deployed contracts are listed.**.
 Use the endpoint <https://server-verify.hashscan.io/files/contracts/296> (change the domain if necessary) and make sure the deployed contracts are listed here.

+Once you ensure the new release works properly, create a GitHub Release to let users and developers of what has changed.
+Go to <https://github.com/hashgraph/hedera-sourcify/releases> and follow the steps under _Draft a new release_.

 ## Support